michaeljhkim/YURRGOHT_ENGINE/README.md

 ```

 ## External libraries
-All external libraries' source codes have been integrated into this repo, so there is no need to clone those libraries manually:)
+All external libraries' source codes have been included in the dockerfile, so no further installation will be required :)

 - [vma](https://gpuopen.com/vulkan-memory-allocator/)(vulkan resource management)
 - [glm](https://glm.g-truc.net/0.9.9/)(math)